areza244/CPSC-565-As3/README.md

 # Assignment 3: Antymology

-This goal of this assignment is to simulate an ant colony behaviour in a random environment with different type of blocks, which could correspond to different biomes in real life.
+The goal of this assignment is to simulate an ant colony behaviour in a random environment with different type of blocks, which could correspond to different biomes in real life.

 ## Goal

-We will model a basic set of behaviours and then use a neural network or an evolutionary algorithm to maximises the nest production.
+We will model a basic set of behaviours to make the ants feel more natural.

+And then we use a neural network or an evolutionary algorithm to maximises the nest production.

 ### Agents